vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 __Troubleshooting__:

-This is typically encountered when you attempt to install BKPR with a DNS zone (`--dns-zone`) that was used in a earlier installation on BKPR.
+This is typically encountered when you attempt to install BKPR with a DNS zone (`--dns-zone`) that was used in an earlier installation on BKPR.
 Login to the [Azure Portal](https://portal.azure.com) and navigate to __Azure Active Directory > App registrations__ and filter the result with the keyword `kubeprod`.
 From the filtered results remove the entries that have the BKPR DNS zone in its name and retry the BKPR installation.

 ![Azure SP Conflict](images/azure-sp-conflict.png)